From dream beach to nightmare

 From Naiyang Beach we went on to Phuket City.
-We wanted a little bit more action after the cosy beach days.
-But above all we were interested in the temples, the famous beaches Patong and Karon Beach as well as Phuket Old Town.
-But already at the arrival we were shocked.
+We wanted a little more action after the leisurely beach days.
+But above all, we were interested in the temples, the famous beaches of Patong and Karon Beach as well as Phuket Old Town.
+But already on arrival we were a little shocked.

 The trip to Phuket City took almost an hour, was very comfortable and with 500 Baht a fair price, which our hostess at Baan Rom Pruk wanted for it.
-You probably won’t get that price right at the airport, about 600-800 Baht should be usual.
-The airport bus would have brought us for 200 Baht.
+You probably won’t get that price right at the airport, about 600-800 Baht should be common.
+The airport bus would have taken us for 200 Baht.
 From the bus terminal to the hostel it would have taken us an hour in the blazing heat with our full luggage.
 We didn’t want to do this to ourselves.
 We were just at the beginning of our travel.
 We are still accustomed to it.

-In Phuket City some surprises are waiting for us.
-For the first time Asian city life with street dogs, noise and stench was already much for Jana.
-But the biggest surprise was our new accommodation, which we don’t want to name here by name.
+In Phuket City, some surprises await us.
+For the first time Asian city life with street dogs, noise and stench was already a lot for Jana.
+But the biggest surprise was our new accommodation, which we don’t want to name here.
 First of all, we do not recommend our hosts in Phuket City.

-The entrance to the hotel led through a restaurant and not a soul was to be seen.
-We got uncomfortable from a bad smell, which we could not assign at first.
-Only later in the evening did we discover the rotten Durian, who gave her the name Stinkfruit ?this disgusting stench all over the house
+The entrance to the hotel went through the restaurant, where no one could be found.
+But you got rotten from the bad smell, which we could not assign at first.
+Only later in the evening did we discover the muddled durian, who, in her name “stink fruit,” distributed this disgusting stench throughout the house in honor of her name.

-Somewhat reluctantly and listlessly a boy led us to our room.
-At first sight the room was clean.
-It contained nothing more than a mattress, a trash can, a shaky clothes rail and a wall fan.
-So we checked in and thankfully said goodbye to our hostess and taxi driver.
-She had stayed with us for so long to make sure that we were well taken care of.
-Dear people in the Baan Rom Pruk.
-We can really recommend our first hosts at Naiyang Beach.
+Reluctantly and listlessly, a boy led us to our room.
+At first glance, the room was clean.
+It had no more than a mattress, a bin, a rickety clothes bar and a wall fan.
+So we checked in and gratefully farewelled our hostess and taxi driver.
+She had stayed with us for so long to make sure we were well cared for.
+Dear people at Baan Rom Pruk We can really recommend our first hosts at Naiyang Beach.

 Our room in Phuket City

-The mattress lying on the floor is covered with unwashed bed linen.
-The musty smell and the stains are not very inviting.
-We decide to take out the sleeping bags for a first nap.
-That’s exactly why we bought them.
-The heat in the room is bad, so first we go to the toilet and take a shower.
+The mattress lying on the floor is covered with unwashed sheets.
+The musty smell and stains aren’t exactly inviting.
+We decide to get the cottage sleeping bags out for a first nap.
+That’s exactly what we bought them for.
+The heat in the room is nauseous, so first to the toilet and shower off.

 The toilets take getting used to for us Europeans.
-There is no toilet paper and if you had some, you shouldn’t throw it into the bowl, but in the bucket.
+There is no toilet paper and if you had any, you should not throw it in the bowl, but in the bucket.
 That’s where it litters in front of it.
-For this, there are practical small showers, which are meant to clean the bottom, but work at least as well to spray the place before and after the business.
-Well, you get used to not having toilet paper over time.
+For this, there are practical small showers, which are meant to brush through your butt, but work at least as well for splashing off the location before and after.
+Well, you get used to not having a toilet paper over time.

-We didn’t want to get used to the dirty showers, the stinking garbage and the tank, in which a blue toothbrush cup was doing its rounds for a week.
-Nevertheless we had at least two showers a day.
+We didn’t want to get used to the showers, the smelly rubbish and the basin, in which a blue toothbrush cup has been quietly doing its rounds for a week.
+We were still showering at least two times a day.

-After a nap of some hours, we were really hungry.
-In the immediate neighbourhood all the cookshops and the food stalls were only with meat, so we had to walk some meters through the unknown Phuket at night.
-The street dogs didn’t want anything from us, but in packs they were a bit scary for Jana.
-After some kitchens the fire cook caught our eye.
-He really enjoys lighting his kitchen, as you can see on the cover picture.
-He also saved our evening with twice fried rice with vegetables for 50 Baht.
-Water on ice and a fire show was for free.
+After a long nap of a few hours, we had big hunger.
+In the immediate vicinity, all the food kitchens and food stalls were just with meat, so we had to take a few feet through nightly, unknown Phuket.
+The street dogs didn’t want anything from us, but in packs they were Jana a bit tremendously.
+After some kitchens, the fire cook caught our eye.
+He really enjoys lighting his kitchen, as you can see in the cover photo.
+He also saved us the evening with two times fried rice with vegetables for 50 Baht.
+Water on ice and fire show were free.

-Oh, but that wasn’t all the noise.
-After a short arrangement our neighbour had a loud conversation with an Italian roommate.
-She often had fun with guests behind the thin wall in the next room and last but not least there were the mobile phone alarm clocks at every imaginable time, from onward travellers or the Thais, who were on work in the opposite hospital.
-Ringing sometimes an eternity, probably because they use Ohropax themselves.
-We also had Thai TV in the evening and smells of the actually forbidden room kitchens.
+Oh, but that wasn’t all in the noise.
+Our neighbour has been loudly enjoying herself with an Italian roommate after a short consultation.
+She often had pleasure with guests just behind the thin wall in the side room and finally there were the mobile phone alarm clocks around every conceivable time, from further aforing or the Thais who had service in the opposite hospital.
+Maybe they used themselves ear plugs.
+By the way, we also had evening Thai TV and smells of the actually forbidden room kitchens.

-We don’t want to complain too much, it was just a shock after our great accommodation and we were disappointed by the staff.
-On the other hand, we appreciate how well we are doing.
-We can move on, but for other residents this guesthouse is their home.
-It is one of the cheapest accommodations in Phuket City and for many the only possibility to live near their place of work.
-Especially for the young women it is a chance for a better future.
+We don’t want to complain too much either, it was just a shock after our great accommodation and we were disappointed with the staff.
+On the other hand, we appreciate how well we’re doing.
+We can move on, for other residents this guesthouse is her home.
+It is one of the cheapest places to stay in Phuket City and for many the only way to stay near their job.
+For the young women in particular, it is a chance for a better future.

-The cheap and plentiful breakfast was by the way the best of the accommodation.
-There was rice with vegetables or tofu and – unfortunately we noticed it too late-some fish sauce for 40 Baht.
-We also got water and spices.
-In the article Food in Thailand more about vegan and vegetarian food and what to do if it goes wrong.
+The cheap and plentiful breakfast was, by the way, the plus point of the property.
+There was rice with vegetables or tofu and-we unfortunately noticed it too late-some fish sauce for 40 Baht.
+We also got free water and spices.
+In the article Food in Thailand more on the topic of vegan and vegetarian diets.

-We got up very early for our first temple visit in Thailand.
-First of all we wanted to capture the beautiful light in the morning on pictures and secondly you get a sunburn quickly in the midday hours.
+For our first temple visit to Thailand we got up very early.
+Firstly, we wanted to capture the beautiful light in the morning on pictures and secondly, your skin burn too fast in the midday hours during such expeditions.

-From the accommodation it went only a few hundred meters steeply up a mountain to Wat Khao Rang Samakkhitham.
-Some monks were just driven up by scooter and I can’t blame them, it is already quite hot around this time.
+From the property we went only a few hundred meters steeply up a mountain to Wat Khao Rang Samakkhitham.
+Some monks have just been ramped up with the scooter and I can’t be nauseous with them, it’s already quite hot at this time.

-Before we climb the stairs to the temple, we change in the toilets.
-Fortunately I have Zip-Off trousers and my T-shirt is sufficient.
-It is important that the knees and shoulders are covered.
-In the article Temple Visit we have summarized some rules and tips for you.
+Before we climb the stairs to the temple, we move in the restrooms.
+Luckily I have a pair of zip-off pants and my T-shirt is adequate.
+Importantly, the knees and shoulders are covered.
+In the Temple Visit article, we summarized some rules and tips for you.

-The accommodation in Phuket City had positive sides beyond breakfast.
-The short walk to a beautiful temple, the Rang Hill Viewpoint and the central location at a reasonable price.
-Better said, it is one of the cheapest accommodations in Phuket.
+Our accommodation in Phuket City had positive sides beyond breakfast.
+The short walk to a beautiful temple, the rank of Hill Viewpoint and the central location at a reasonable price.
+Better said, it’s one of the cheapest places to stay in all of Phuket.

-For us this experience was enriching.
-It has hardened us both for what is yet to come.
-Our next adventure was the journey to Ko Yao Noi with the Phuket Local Bus.
+For us, this experience was enriching.
+It hardened both of us for what’s yet to come.
+Our next adventure was the onward journey to Ko Yao Noi on the Phuket Local Bus.
 See you again!
 A detailed article about Wat Khao rank can also be found on the website.